-The names of the seven nominees for director and their current position with the Company are set forth below.
-Detailed biographical information regarding each of these nominees is provided in this Proxy Statement under the heading "The Board of Directors."
-All of the nominees, with the exception of Mr. Burnison, have been determined by the Board to be independent under the rules of The New York Stock Exchange.
+All of the nominees, with the exception of Mr. Burnison, have been determined by the Board to be independent under the rules of The New York Stock Exchange (the "NYSE").
 Our Nominating and Corporate Governance Committee has reviewed the qualifications of each of the nominees and has recommended to the Board that each nominee be submitted to a vote at the Annual Meeting.

 All of the nominees have indicated their willingness to serve, if elected, but if any should be unable or unwilling to serve, proxies may be voted for a substitute nominee designated by the Board.
 The Company did not receive any stockholder nominations for director.
+Mr. Lauer and Gen. (ret.)
+Robinson were identified as part of a thorough search process conducted by Korn Ferry's internal board search consultants.
 Proxies cannot be voted for more than the number of nominees named in this Proxy Statement.

 Name Position with Korn Ferry

 Doyle N. Beneby Director

 Gary D. Burnison Director and Chief Executive Officer

-William R. Floyd Director

-Christina A. Gold Director
+Christina A. Gold Director and Non-Executive Chair of the Board

+Len J. Lauer Director Nominee

 Jerry P. Leamon Director

+Angel R. Martinez Director

 Debra J. Perry Director

-George T. Shaheen Director and Non-Executive Chair of the Board
+Lori J. Robinson Director Nominee